 Mental Health: Taking Care of Yourself

-In a culture that has amplified the social, academic and financial pressures facing young people today, it has never been so important to protect your wellbeing.
+In a culture that has amplified the social and financial pressures facing young people today, combined with a global pandemic, it has never been so important to protect your wellbeing.

 But working 24/7 is like running up a downward escalator – eventually you’ll run out of steam.

 Did you know that exercising for just 20 minutes a day can release endorphins in your brain that will help you feel more relaxed, satisfied and better able to concentrate?

-Experts have dubbed this as a 21st century 'mental disorder,' with symptoms similar to alcohol and drug addiction.
-We're not asking you to bin your phone.
-But you should at least try to limit your usage.
+Smartphones are designed to be addictive.
+And experts have dubbed this a 21st century ‘mental disorder,’ with symptoms similar to alcohol and drug addiction.

 So, how can you avoid these problems?

 Cleaning helps put your mind at ease by focusing on measurable objectives.
 And if you clean fast enough, you’ll also be releasing those endorphins to de-stress too.
 Winning.

-Whilst cleaning is most definitely not going to resolve poor mental health entirely, it will help boost your satisfaction, sense of accomplishment and decrease anxiety.
+Whilst cleaning is most definitely not going to resolve poor mental health entirely, it will boost your satisfaction, give you a sense of accomplishment and decrease anxiety.

 It goes without saying that taking care of your body is essential for a healthy mind.
 Making certain lifestyle choices to limit any triggers of anxiety can make a huge difference to your mental health on a day-to-day basis.
 Below are some ways to do that:

-Sleep deprivation can have a huge impact on your mental health, largely because it makes it much harder to rationalise your worries.

-It's important to take the necessary steps to ensure a good night’s sleep.
+Sleep deprivation has a huge impact on your concentration levels, largely because it makes it much harder to rationalise your worries.
+That’s why it’s important to take the necessary steps to ensure you get a good night’s sleep.

 For one, this means limiting your nicotine and alcohol intake.
-Whilst alcohol initially depresses the nervous system helping you sleep, the effect wears off quickly, causing staggered sleep patterns.
+Whilst alcohol initially depresses the nervous system, helping you sleep, the effect wears off quickly, causing staggered sleep patterns.